python-rapidjson/python-rapidjson/docs/dumps.rst

    Encode given Python `obj` instance into a ``JSON`` string.

    :param obj: the value to be serialized
-   :param bool skipkeys: whether skip invalid :class:`dict` keys
+   :param bool skipkeys: whether invalid :class:`dict` keys will be skipped
    :param bool ensure_ascii: whether the output should contain only ASCII
                              characters
    :param int indent: indentation width to produce pretty printed JSON